ye-geeee/designing-data-intensive-applications/part2_distributed_data/07_transactions.md

 ### Read Committed

+The most basic level of transaction isolation is _read committed_.
+It makes two guarantees: _no dirty reads, no dirty writes_

 #### No dirty reads

+_dirty read_: if a transaction has not yet committed or aborted, but another transaction could see that uncommitted data

+Any writes by a transaction only become visible to others when that transaction commits.
+It is useful for below reasons:

+- Seeing the database in a partially updated state is confusing to users and many cause other transactions to take incorrect decisions
+- If a transaction aborts, any writes it has made need to be rolled back

 #### No dirty writes

+_dirty writes_: If the earlier write is part of transaction that has not yet committed, so that later write overwrites an uncommitted value

+By preventing dirty writes, it can avoid below kinds of concurrency problems:

+- If transactions update multiple objects, dirty writes can lead to a bad outcome.
+- Make data updates safe

 #### Implementing read committed

+Read committed is a very popular isolation level.
+It is default setting in Oracle 11g, PostgreSQL, SQL Server 2012, MemSQL, and many other databases.

+Most commonly, databases prevent dirty writes by using row-level locks:
+must first acquire a lock on that object.
+Therefore, only one transaction can hold the lock for any given objects.

+However, the approach of requiring read locks does not work well in practice, because one long-running write transaction can force many read-only transactions to wait until the long-running transaction has completed.
+This harms the response time of read-only transactions and is bad for operabiltiy.

+For that reason, the database remembers both old and new value.
+While the transaction is ongoing, any other transactions that read the object are simply given the old value.

 ### Snapshot Isolation and Repeatable Read